MohammedElgendy11/Maze/README.md

 ### Game Characters:
 This is a single Player game

-How to play?
+### How to play?
--Once The game starts, you will find a Flashlight on a table.
+- Once The game starts, you will find a Flashlight on a table.
 - You have to discover the maze and found the code number .
 - once you find the 4 numbers you need o find the lockbox to open it.
--enter the 4 numbers and if they correct the lockbox will open .
+- enter the 4 numbers and if they correct the lockbox will open .

 ![Screen Shot 2022-11-07 at 1 22 08 AM](https://user-images.githubusercontent.com/79119095/200201704-8b4636d4-a4f5-4c61-8ebf-489765e84825.png)